Jollywatt/typst-fletcher/docs/manual.typ

 == Fractional coordinates

-So far, this is just like a table.
-However, coordinates can also be fractional.
+So far, this is just like a table --- however, coordinates can be fractional.
 These are dealt with by linearly interpolating the diagram between what it would be if the coordinates were rounded up or down.
 // Both the node's position and its influence on row/column sizes are interpolated.